Menu Close

-I began working remotely in 1990.
-You read that right — 34 years ago as I write this article.
-There was no internet service where I was.
-There were few remote access tools, and I didn’t have access to any that did exist.
+I began working remotely in 1990—you read that right—34 years ago, as I write this article.
+There was no internet service where I was, and few remote access tools existed.
 What was it like to work from home back then?

 The Reason

-In early 1990, my husband accepted a new job with a firm that happened to be 150 miles away from the MTW offices in Atlanta.
+In early 1990, my husband accepted a new job with a firm that happened to be 150 miles away from my employer’s offices in Atlanta.
 Hello, South Georgia.

 I had few job prospects in South Georgia, and MTW didn’t have anyone available who was willing and able to run the fund in my place.
 (I had an assistant, but she flatly declared that she had no interest in taking over.)